dsicher/pyt/README.md

 >**property:** // REQUIRED
 >\
->The css property to animated, camelcase
+>The css property to animate, camelcase
 >\
 >\
 >**startValue:** // OPTIONAL, REQUIRED ONLY FOR COLORS, default varies